-

 - Details of the materials assumed to contact asbestos

-- Recommended controls for confirmed asbestos containing asbestos
+- Recommended controls for confirmed asbestos-containing asbestos

-Work should only be undertaken with either a demolition/refurbishment survey or a clearance certificate available for that area.
+Other building work should only be undertaken with either a demolition/refurbishment survey or a clearance certificate available for that area.

 It is our responsibility to ensure all contractors and workers know the asbestos status of the building materials that they work with or on.